-- 1. When the operating mode is changed from PROGRAM mode to RUN/MONITOR mode or vice-versa - 2.
-When the power is cycled.
+- 1. When the operating mode is changed from PROGRAM mode to RUN/MONITOR mode or vice-versa and the IOM Hold Bit is OFF - 2.
+When the power is cycled and the IOM Hold Bit is OFF or not protected in the PLC Setup